 And to help ensure that all our students gain the maximum from their National Curriculum endeavours, we also offer courses in Study Skills.
 Not only do these help students learn techniques ranging from note-taking to careful reading, they also are adapted to enable our students to learn the coping skills they will need to meet their learning challenges.

 The Foundation Learning Programme

 Our Foundation Learning programme is set up for Key Stage 4 and 5 students who are not following a GCSE pathway.
 It is a route which allows students to track and follow their own progress towards a destination agreed between student, parents and school.
 Qualifications gained are nationally recognised and enable the development of key social and personal skills required for independent life.
 The Foundation Learning programme links in with an FE college to promote successful transition to life outside of school for our learners.
 For some students it is possible to study a programme of Foundation Learning with some GCSEs.

 Our GCSE curriculum is broad and balanced, offering choice options to our students that address a range of skills and interests and giving them the opportunity to earn nationally recognised qualifications.
 Delivered through a highly supportive programme, their two-year study will enable them to achieve the outcome most appropriate for their particular needs, whether this be an onward move to a Level 1 or 2 FE college, or to remain at CA to study for the American High School Diploma.
-Students ultimately planning on going to university will be encouraged to take a minimum of 5 GCSEs, to include English and Mathematics.
-Our core GCSE subjects are Mathematics, English Literature and Language, single Science and ICT.
-Further options may include a choice between History, Geography, Media, Spanish and Religious Studies.
+Students ultimately planning on going to university will be encouraged to take a minimum of 5 GCSEs, to include English, Mathematics and Science.
+Further options may include a choice between History, Geography, Media, Drama or Film.